Tammy Duckworth fires back at Tucker Carlson and Trump campaign over statue removal criticism

 "What some on the other side don't seem to understand is that we can honor our founders while acknowledging their serious faults, including the undeniable fact that many of them enslaved Black Americans," Duckworth wrote.

-Duckworth, a Thai-American, also noted that the "racist insults" from Carlson and the Trump campaign are part of a broader electoral strategy to benefit Trump by distracting Americans from the coronavirus pandemic and recent reports of Russia placing bounties on American troops in Afghanistan.
+Duckworth, who is Thai-American, also noted that the "racist insults" from Carlson and the Trump campaign are part of a broader electoral strategy to benefit Trump by distracting Americans from the coronavirus pandemic and recent reports of Russia placing bounties on American troops in Afghanistan.

 "It's better for Mr. Trump to have you focused on whether an Asian-American woman is sufficiently American than to have you mourning the 130,000 Americans killed by a virus he claimed would disappear in February," Duckworth wrote.
 "It's better for his campaign to distract Americans with whether a combat veteran is sufficiently patriotic than for people to recall that this failed commander in chief has still apparently done nothing about reports of Russia putting bounties on the heads of American troops in Afghanistan."